1. Name and Scope

 5. Management Committee

 - The Group shall be administered by an Elected Management Committee of no less than three (3) people and no more than fifteen (15), who must be at least 18 years of age.
-Management Committee Members will-be elected by the Voting Members for a period of one year, and may be re-elected annually at the Group’s AGM.
+Management Committee Members will-be elected by the Voting Members for a period of one year, and must be re-elected annually at the Group’s AGM.

 - Elected Management Committee Members include: